Vestmannaeyjar (Westman Islands) Travel Guide

 By pumping seawater onto the great lava fronts, it was possible to cool the molten rock, slow it, and change its direction.

-This innovative, previously unused technique was particularly effective when it came to protecting the harbour.
-It seemed at one point that the eruption may have closed it entirely, effectively destroying the island’s economy, yet by spraying the lava, the harbour was actually enclosed more and improved.
+This innovative, previously unused technique was particularly effective when it came to protecting the harbor.
+It seemed at one point that the eruption may have closed it entirely, effectively destroying the island’s economy.
+However, by spraying the lava, the harbor was actually enclosed more and improved.

 When the eruption ended, the island slowly repopulated to about 85 percent of its previous population; about one-fifth of the buildings were destroyed.

-The town, however, now had a long stretch of new land to build a runway on, and a volcano in its centre to draw guests.
-Ever since the Westman Islands have recovered as a popular tourist destination.
+The town, however, now had a long stretch of new land on which to build a runway and a volcano in its center to draw guests.
+Ever since, the Westman Islands have recovered as a popular tourist destination.

 The Westman Islands today

-Today, the Westman Islands attract thousands of visitors for years, for a variety of reasons.
+Today, the Westman Islands have attracted thousands of visitors for years for a variety of reasons.
 Many wish to visit the Eldborg crater and learn about the eruption in depth at the Eldheimar Museum.
 Others come for incredible nature opportunities.

-First and foremost amongst these are the chances for puffin watching.
+First and foremost, there are chances for puffin watching.
 Ten million puffins nest in Iceland between May and September, and more of them come to the Westman Islands than anywhere else.

-They nest in cliffs, crags and sea stacks, and can be easily seen by travelling on foot or by boat.
-Towards the end of the season, many of the pufflings get confused by the lights of the town as they try to make their way to the ocean, and end up in the streets; it is thus a local tradition amongst the children to collect them and throw them in the sea.
+They nest in cliffs, crags, and sea stacks and can be easily seen by traveling on foot or by boat.
+Towards the end of the season, many of the pufflings get confused by the lights of the town as they try to make their way to the ocean and end up in the streets; it is thus a local tradition amongst the children to collect them and throw them in the sea.

-The puffins are just one of the thirty or so species that nest on the islands but by far the most abundant.
+The puffins are just one of the thirty or so species that nest on the islands, but they are by far the most abundant.

 Heimaey itself is home to the world's first beluga whale sanctuary.
 In exchange for a donation fee to the charity, visitors can meet Little White and Little Grey in their homes in Klettsvik Bay.

-8. Enjoy the local cuisine: The Westman Islands are known for their fresh seafood, especially langoustine and cod.
-There are several restaurants on the island offering local dishes, as well as traditional Icelandic cuisine.
+Enjoy the local cuisine: The Westman Islands are known for their fresh seafood, especially langoustine and cod.
+There are several restaurants on the island offering local dishes as well as traditional Icelandic cuisine.

 Getting to the Westman Islands